+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 The last thing that I want to cover with shooting graffiti is bombing and tagging.
 Bombing has nothing to do with explosives but it is the activity of writing the artist’s name very quickly in a public space.
 This can be illegal which is why it is usually done late at night.
 Shooting this is risky as you are documenting a potential crime but the biggest problem is the fact that most bombing is done at night, in very dark locations so shooting this is extremely difficult.
 Sometimes you would need to be shooting at some crazy iso’s with a fast prime lens.
 I have done this before for a graffiti artist who asked me to follow him around one evening, and I was shooting him at ISO 10,000 with my Nikon DF and a 50mm f1.2 lens.
-These pictures where obviously very grainy and where just for the artist, which is why I will not post any of them here.
+These pictures were very grainy and were just for the artist, which is why I will not post any of them here.

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 A word of warning when shooting graffiti.
 The graffiti community is a small, closely knitted community and everyone knows each other.
-If they let you into a shoot, they can help open many doors to future events and opportunities but if you screw them over, you will most likely have the door shut on you in the future and you will not be able to really shoot them again.
+If they let you into shoot, they can help open many doors to future events and opportunities but if you screw them over, you will most likely have the door shut on you in the future and you will not be able to shoot them again.
 Artists can be temperamental at times, but that is part of the game.
 I deal with many difficult musicians all the time and I have learned that sometimes it is best to get into any conversation with an artist, by praising their work.
 It helps establish rapport with the artist and gets him to lower his guard around you so that you can create the type of shots you have in mind.

 DSCF9388-1024x683-1024x683 How to photograph graffiti

-The last bit of advice that I will give is with regards to money.
-Most graffiti artists are not rolling in cash, they will not be able to buy any pictures off you and even trying to sell them photos will leave a bad taste in their mouths as you are taking photos of their artwork.
-So how to make money off of graffiti.
+The last bit of advice that I will give is about money.
+Most graffiti artists are not rolling in cash, they will not be able to buy any pictures from you and even trying to sell them photos will leave a bad taste in their mouths as you are taking photos of their artwork.
+So how to make money off of graffiti?
 Well, the best way, in my opinion, is with graffiti festivals and the paint companies.
-Graffiti festivals usually have sponsors so they will have some cash for media but it is the paint companies who make the most out of graffiti.
+Graffiti festivals usually have sponsors so they will have some cash for media but it is the paint companies who make the most money out of graffiti.
 Each can of paint is not exactly cheap and the paint companies compete for the artist’s cash.
-So I usually target the paint companies and I make it very clear to the different paint companies if you use my photos or videos on your social media or in advertisements, you have to pay me.
+So I usually target the paint companies and I make it very clear to the different paint companies, if you use my photos or videos on your social media or in advertisements, you have to pay me.
 But don’t try and squeeze cash out of the artists, I can only see that ending in a bad way and you will lose access to future events or painting excursions when it happens.

 Shaun